 Email marketing has been used to promote Black Friday deals for years.
 Today, new technologies and integrations allow companies to automate countdown emails (“Only 24 hours until the sale starts…”), reminder emails (“Don’t forget, sale ends in two hours”), and abandoned cart emails (“Did you forget something?”).

-Best of all, LNP Media Group can offer local lists and help businesses access qualified email lists based on demographics and purchase intent.
+Best of all, LNP Media Group offers access to a database of opted-in email address lists that helps businesses reach qualified prospects based on demographics and purchase intent.
 That means that companies can send their targeted offers directly to the inboxes of potential new customers.

 3. Promote Your Deals on Social Media